red-hat-storage/kubernetes-csi-addons/README.md

 # CSI-Addons for Kubernetes

-This repository contains the implementation for the [CSI-Addons][csi_addons] specification that can be used with Kubernetes.

 The [CSI API][csi] is tightly integrated with Kubernetes.
 In order to extend the interface, a new CSI-Addons Controller is needed.
 The CSI-Addons Controller will watch for Kubernetes events (CRs) and relay operation initiated by the